Object Lock

 To use Object Lock, versioning must be enabled in the bucket.
 Object Lock applies only to object versions.
 If you have enabled Object Lock, it cannot be disabled and versioning cannot be paused.

 Locking can be of different types and modes.
-Depending on the type of locking, it can be set to individual objects or to the default buckets - the locking will be applied to new objects.
+Depending on the type of interlocking, it can be set to individual objects or to the default bucket - the interlocking will be applied to new objects.

 The ability to manage the lock also depends on the user role and access policy rules, more details in the Managing Access in S3 tutorial .
 You can work with Object Lock only through the S3 API and tools that use it.